Adderall Addiction: Signs, Symptoms, and Treatment

 • Physical exhaustion

-As a cohort, high school and undergraduate college-aged youth are at risk for misusing Adderall.2,3 More specifically, multivariate analysis indicated that white male college students who were a part of a fraternity or sorority earned lower grade point averages, and were more likely to use other substances like alcohol, cigarettes, marijuana, cocaine, ecstasy, exhibited other risky behaviors, and had higher prevalence rates.2 Additionally, colleges that were based in the northeast regions of the United States and had more competitive admissions criteria had higher rates of Adderall use among its students.2
+As a cohort, high school and undergraduate college-aged youth have a greater risk for misusing Adderall than other populations.2,3 More specifically, multivariate analysis indicated that white male college students who were a part of a fraternity or sorority earned lower grade point averages, and were more likely to use other substances like alcohol, cigarettes, marijuana, cocaine, ecstasy, exhibited other risky behaviors, and had higher prevalence rates.2 Additionally, colleges that were based in the northeast regions of the United States and had more competitive admissions criteria had higher rates of Adderall use among their students.2

 Another subpopulation of college-aged youth that was found to misuse Adderall was dental and dental hygiene students.2 A survey was sent to these students and found that:2